Our partnership with The British Trust for Ornithology

 We harness the skills and passion of birdwatchers to advance our understanding of ornithology.
 We can therefore produce impartial science – communicated clearly for the benefit of birds and people.

 BTO research is used by a wide range of conservation organisations to secure protection for special wildlife sites.
 As well as to set conservation priorities, to shape Government policy, and to steer decisions over planning applications and new developments.

 We’re excited to develop our partnership with the BTO further and are beginning with our Wild Bird Banquet.

-Through the Wild Bird Banquet, we’re encouraging you to hang a bird feeder in your garden and see the difference it makes in encouraging more wild birds to feed and flourish.
+Through the Wild Bird Banquet, we’re encouraging you to hang a bird feeder in your garden.
+You will see the difference it makes in encouraging more wild birds to feed and flourish.
 We’ll then ask you to take part in a survey to let us know how many, and the different types of birds you spot feeding.